ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 Note that this repo also contains a generic *Repository* framework data pipeline and several Blazor SPA implementations demonstrating various Blazor concepts and practices.

+> Note: The solution has `Nullable` enabled, which explains some of the coding practices.

 ## The CQS Pattern

-Many smaller projects avoid the CQS Data pipeline framework: it's seen as complicated because the demo implementations contain a lot of classes.
+Smaller projects tend to avoid the CQS Data pipeline framework: it's seen as complicated because the demo implementations contain a lot of classes.

 Each action has a *Command/Query* class that defines the action and a *Handler* class to execute the defined action.
 Normally there's a one-to-one relationship:  a unique handler for every request.

 In essence:

-- A *Request* object defines any information a *Handler* needs to execute the request and a *Result* (what it expects as a return value).
+- A *Request* object defines the information a *Handler* needs to execute the request and what it expects in return - the *Result* .

-- A *Handler* object executes the necessary code to obtain *Result* using data provided in the *Request* object.
+- A *Handler* object executes the necessary code and returns the defined *Result* using data provided by the *Request*.

 Conceptually it's very simple, and relatively easy to implement.
 The problem is most implementations are very verbose: lots of classes repeating the same old code.
 Here's an example: